Šluknov

 Šluknov (/cs/; Schluckenau) is a town in Děčín District in the Ústí nad Labem Region of the Czech Republic.
 It has about 5,600 inhabitants.
-It lies on the border with Germany and it is the northernmost town of the country.
-The town centre with the castle and area of Křížový vrch are well preserved and are protected as an urban monument zone.
+It lies in the Lusatian Highlands on the border with Germany, and it is the northernmost town of the country.
+The location on the periphery of the country is the cause of Šluknov's economic problems.

+The historic town centre are well preserved and are protected as an urban monument zone.
+The most important monuments of Šluknov are the Šluknov Castle and the complex of sacral buildings in the Křížový vrch area.